sdgluck/docs.humio.com/content/administration/digest-rules.md

 fail-over.
 While it does so, the event latency of events coming in will be higher than normal on the partitions that have been temporarily reassigned, starting at up to 1800 - 2000 seconds.
-The cluster thus needs to have sufficient ample CPU ressources to catch up from such a latency fairly quickly.
+The cluster thus needs to have sufficient ample CPU resources to catch up from such a latency fairly quickly.
 To aid in that process, queries get limited to 50% of their normal CPU time while the digest latency is high.